Draft Finance Bill 2017-2018

 Draft legislation has been published on simplifying administration of the Bank Levy from 2018 and reducing the scope and rate of the levy in 2021.

-After a further period of uncertainty, with the removal of the draft legislation affecting the taxation of non-UK domiciled individuals from the March Finance Bill 2017, followed by the extraordinary General Election and repercussions that now brings, the Government have now published a second Finance Bill 2017 reintroducing the removed provisions.
-This is confirmation that they will be effective from the original commencement date of 6 April 2017.
+After a further period of uncertainty, with the removal of the draft legislation affecting the taxation of non-UK domiciled individuals from the March Finance Bill 2017, followed by the extraordinary General Election and repercussions that now brings, the Finance (No 2) Act 2017 reintroduced and enacted the removed provisions, confirming that they are effective from the original commencement date of 6 April 2017.

 Following a consultation earlier this year, the Government has published draft legislation to extend the scope of Landfill Tax to disposals made at illegal waste sites.
 The tax will be payable by anyone disposing of waste on a site without an environmental disposal permit and anyone who knowingly facilitates that disposal.